AviatrixSystems/Docs/HowTos/copilot_faq.rst

 It may take ~5 Minutes for NetFlow data to appear in the UI

 How are updates handled?
+Can I configure it?
 ===============================================================================

 Automatic Update runs every 60 Mins, and automatically applies.
-In the current release, this is not configurable.
+In order to stop updates, you can stop updates service under the services tab

-Can the instance be resized?
+Can the instance be smaller than market place recommendation?
 ===============================================================================

-Yes, for testing purposes.
-There are some configurations that are required, but it may make system less stable.
-Please contact Sam for further info
+Not recommended for production to size down.
+For small scale testing or POC purposes , you can chose smaller instance size.
+To avoid issues, you will need to ensure that your memory configruation in the app is adjusted down as well.

 Can I configure NetFlow to be sent over private IP?
 ===============================================================================